Dream Scenario

-Dream Scenario is a 2023 American surreal satirical comedy-drama film written, directed, and edited by Kristoffer Borgli.
+Dream Scenario is a 2023 American surreal satirical comedy drama film written, directed, and edited by Kristoffer Borgli.
 It stars Nicolas Cage as a mild-mannered university professor whose life is thrown into turmoil when people begin telling him that he keeps appearing in their dreams.
 Julianne Nicholson, Michael Cera, Tim Meadows, Dylan Gelula, and Dylan Baker also star.
 The film was produced by Ari Aster, Lars Knudsen, Cage, Jacob Jaffke, and Tyler Campellone.

 Dream Scenario premiered at the Toronto International Film Festival on September 9, 2023, and began a limited theatrical release by A24 on November 10 before expanding on November 22.
 It grossed $12.4 million at the box office and received positive reviews, being nominated for awards such as a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for Cage.

 Plot

 Sophie, a teenage girl, has a dream in which she sees a man raking leaves by a swimming pool.
 She suddenly starts floating up to the sky and cries out to the man for help, revealing that he is her father Paul, a professor of evolutionary biology at a local university.

 When Paul learns that a former colleague is writing an article on a topic he had discussed with her many years earlier, he seeks to confront her but instead begs her for some recognition.
 Paul's journalist ex-girlfriend Claire spots him with his wife Janet and tells him he appears in her dreams.
 With his permission, she writes an article about the experience.
-Soon, hundreds of strangers come forward to name Paul as the man they see their dreams.
+Soon, hundreds of strangers come forward to name Paul as the man they see in their dreams.
 Paul enjoys the media coverage this brings, but is frustrated by consistently being depicted in the dreams as passive and uninteresting.
 In interviews with some of his students, he learns that their dreams sometimes feature disasters occurring or the dreamers asking Paul for help, only for him to remain emotionless and unhelpful.

 Janet asks Paul why he does not appear in her dreams, and describes her fantasy of Paul rescuing her while wearing the oversized suit worn by David Byrne in the 1984 Talking Heads concert film Stop Making Sense.
 Later that evening, a mentally ill man who has seen Paul in his dreams breaks into their house with a knife, raising concerns about the risks of his fame.
 Paul meets with a PR firm in the hopes of securing a book deal, but they instead attempt to convince him to advertise Sprite on social media.
 Molly, a young assistant at the firm, tells Paul that she has erotic dreams about him; he attempts to re-enact them for her, but prematurely ejaculates and leaves her apartment in shame.